ImisiB/ImisiB/README.md

 # Hello there ✨✨ 👋

 My name is Basit Bailey, I am a web developer
-# 💫 About Me:
+# 💫😎About Me:
-Hello , I'm Imisi Bailey , I started coding at the age of 8, I am learning python,HTML,CSS & javascript, I am beginner in python,HTML,CSS & javascript.
-I've created about 25 projects and i can't wait to add more to them!
+Hello , I'm Imisi Bailey, a 12 year old developer.
+I started coding at the age of 8, I am learning python, HTML, CSS & javascript.
+I've created about 54 projects and i can't wait to add more to them!.
+I'm ready to do what it takes!

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)